-Our license revenues were \$4.8 million and \$6.2 million for the first three quarters of 2019 and 2018, respectively, representing 2% and 4% of total revenues in the first three quarters of 2019 and 2018, respectively.
-For the third quarter of 2019 and 2018, our license revenues were \$1.6 million and \$2.3 million, respectively, representing 2% and 4% of total revenues in the third quarter of 2019 and 2018, respectively.
+Our license revenues were \$0.5 million and \$1.0 million for the first quarter of 2025 and 2024, respectively, representing less than 1% and 1% of total revenues for the first quarter of 2025 and 2024, respectively.
 While our sales focus has been on generating services revenues in our SaaS business model, we continue to see a market for licensing the products in our omni-channel retailing and home delivery logistics solutions.
 The amount of license revenues in a period is dependent on our customers' preference to license our solutions instead of purchasing our solutions as a service and we anticipate variances from period to period.